oVirt/ovirt-site/source/documentation/install-guide/chap-oVirt_Nodes.html.md

 # Chapter 6: oVirt Nodes

-oVirt 4.0 introduces an upgraded version of the oVirt Node.
-While the previous oVirt Node was a closed system with a basic text user interface for installation and configuration, oVirt Node can now be updated via `yum` and uses an Anaconda installation interface based on the one used by Enterprise Linux hosts.

 # Installing oVirt Node

 oVirt Node is a minimal operating system based on CentOS that is designed to provide a simple method for setting up a physical machine to act as a hypervisor in a oVirt environment.
 The minimal operating system contains only the packages required for the machine to act as a hypervisor, and features a Cockpit user interface for monitoring the host and performing administrative tasks.
 See [http://cockpit-project.org/running.html](http://cockpit-project.org/running.html) for the minimum browser requirements.

-Before you proceed, make sure the machine on which you are installing oVirt Node meets the hardware requirements listed in **Part III: Hypervisor Requirements**.
+Before you proceed, make sure the machine on which you are installing oVirt Node meets the hardware requirements listed in [Chapter 2: System Requirements](../chap-System_Requirements).

 Installing oVirt Node on a physical machine involves three key steps:

-1. Download the oVirt Node disk image from the oVirt web site.
+* Download the oVirt Node disk image from the oVirt web site.

-2. Write the oVirt Node disk image to a USB, CD, or DVD.
+* Write the oVirt Node disk image to a USB, CD, or DVD.

-3. Install the oVirt Node minimal operating system.
+* Install the oVirt Node minimal operating system.

 **Installing oVirt Node**

 1. Download the oVirt Node disk image from the oVirt site:

-    a.
+    i.
 Visit to the [oVirt Node page](/node/).

-    b.
+    ii.
 Choose the ISO image for oVirt Node 4.0 and click **Installation ISO**.

-    c.
+    iii.
 Create a bootable media device.

 2. Start the machine on which to install oVirt Node using the prepared installation media.